Authored by: Russ Hissom

 The statement requires the measurement and recognition of a legally enforceable liability for retirement of an asset.
 This estimate for additional retirement costs is usually based on laws and regulations that require certain activities be done, such as decommissioning power plants or removing sewage treatment plants.

 Statement No. 83 requires the measurement of an ARO be based on the best estimate of the current value of outlays to be incurred.
 This estimate should include the probability weighting of all potential outcomes, when the information is available or can be obtained at a reasonable cost.
-A most likely estimate can also be used.
-The statement requires that a deferred outflow of resources be measured at the amount of the corresponding liability on initial measurement.
+If probability weighting is not feasible at a reasonable cost, a most likely amount should be used.
+The statement requires that a deferred outflow of resources be measured at the amount of the corresponding liability upon initial measurement.
 The statement then requires that the current value of the ARO be adjusted for the effects of general inflation or deflation at least annually.
 The factors that were used in determining the ARO should also be evaluated annually.

 Measuring the liability at the current value of outlays is an important difference from the FASB ARO standard.
-However, the GASB standard has a valuable exemption for those governmental organizations (generally electric utilities) that have joint ownership interests in a tangible capital asset with a non-governmental entity that reports the asset’s ARO using the FASB ARO guidance.
-In that case, if the government is a less than 50 percent co-owner of the facilities it should use the non-government majority owner or operator’s measurement value, disregarding the requirements of GASB 83.
-In other words, the FASB standard applies in these circumstances.
-You will still need to do the GASB 83 disclosures though.
+However, the GASB standard has an important exemption for those governmental organizations (generally electric utilities) that have joint ownership interests in a tangible capital asset with a non-governmental entity that reports the asset’s ARO using the FASB ARO guidance.
+In that case, if the government is a less than 50 percent co-owner of the facilities it should use the non-government majority owner or operator’s measurement value, instead of the measurement criteria in GASB 83.
+In other words, the FASB standard applies to measurement in these circumstances.
+Although, you will still need to include the GASB 83 disclosures.

 Other areas in the standards that could affect your organization